Canada

 The federal PRPP is a voluntary savings plan aimed at individuals who do not have access to employer-sponsored pension plans.
 The tax rules for PRPPs complement the existing RPP and RRSP framework, and operate in a manner similar to multi-employer defined contribution RPPs.
 The provinces and territories must introduce their own enabling legislation to implement provincial and territorial PRPPs.

-Starting 1 April 2023, a new registered account, the Tax-Free First Home Savings Account (FHSA), is available.
-Canadian residents aged 18 and over who have not lived in a home that they owned during the year the FHSA is opened (or the preceding four calendar years) can contribute up to CAD 8,000 each year (lifetime limit of CAD 40,000) to an FHSA.
-Contributions will be deductible, and income earned in an FHSA will not be subject to tax.
+Starting 1 April 2023, a new registered account, the First Home Savings Account (FHSA), is available to Canadian residents aged 18 and over who have not lived in a home that they owned during the year the FHSA is opened (or the preceding four calendar years).
+They can contribute up to CAD 8,000 each year (lifetime limit of CAD 40,000) to an FHSA.
+Contributions are deductible, and income earned in an FHSA is not subject to tax.
 Contributions made in the year can be deducted in a future year.
 Unused annual contribution room, up to a maximum of CAD 8,000, can be carried forward to the following year.
 Individuals can also transfer funds from an RRSP to an FHSA on a tax-free basis, subject to the contribution limits.
-Withdrawals from an FHSA to make a qualifying first home purchase will be non-taxable.
+Withdrawals from an FHSA to make a qualifying first home purchase are non-taxable.
 The FHSA must be closed within one year of the first non-taxable withdrawal to purchase a home or if the FHSA funds have not been used to purchase a home within 15 years of opening the FHSA.

 Personal deductions